-At Greenfields, we have a strong track record of children achieving well; outcomes throughout school in the 2017 national assessments were all in line with or above national averages:
+At Greenfields, we have a strong track record of children achieving well; outcomes throughout school in the 2019 national assessments were in line with or above national averages:

-- At the end of Early Years (Reception Year), 84% achieved a Good Level of Development, 13 percentage points (ppts) higher than the national average of 71%.
+- At the end of Early Years (Reception Year), 84% achieved a Good Level of Development, significantly above national and in the highest 20% of all schools.

-- At the end of Key Stage 1 (Year 2), attainment in all subjects was above average and in the highest 10% of all pupils nationally.
+- At the end of Key Stage 1 (Year 2), attainment in all subjects was above average at both the expected standard and at greater depth than the expected standard.

-- The average scaled score in KS2 Reading was 102 and in KS2 Maths the average scaled score was 104 (the national expected score was 100).
+- The average scaled score in KS2 Reading was 103.7 and in KS2 Maths the average scaled score was 105.4.

 From there, you can view and download school test results, Ofsted reports and financial information.